glenveigas437/SystemDesignNinja/Low Level Design/Design Patterns/01 - Creational Design Patterns.md

 Select App: 3

 Selected PRIME
-This is a OTT Platform app
+This is an OTT Platform app

 ```